Function Call

 Number of characters

-Extracts the left n characters from a string.
+Extracts n characters from the left side of the string.

-If the specified number of characters is negative, it extracts from the left of the string, leaving (string length + number of characters).
-For example, if the string length is 5 and the number of characters is -2, it extracts the first 3 characters from the left (leaving 2 characters from the right).
+If the specified number of characters is negative, it extracts characters from the left side, with the number of characters being (length of the string + specified number).
+For example, if the string length is 5 and the number of characters is -2, it extracts 3 characters from the left (leaving 2 characters from the right).

 @right